shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/administering/resetup-project-with-sg-desktop.md

 # How do I re-setup a Toolkit Project using SG Desktop?

-{% include info title="Note" content="We are aware this is a tedious process and have plans to allow you to do this directly from SG Desktop by selecting a checkbox to \"force\" the process again." %}

 The steps you need to do to re-setup the Project are as follows.

 ## Option 1: Manually remove leftover settings and re-run setup in SG Desktop